Citrulline Malate: The Most Important Ingredient In Your Pre Workout

 This happens because the vast majority of arginine is destroyed by the liver and intestines as soon as it enters the body.
 One study suggests that as little as 1% reaches our muscle cells!
 (15)

-Unfortunately, many supplement companies STILL use arginine to this day, as it still enables them to claim “increased endurance and pump!” on the packaging (technically it does this, just not very well), and they presume the general public won’t know the difference.
+Unfortunately, many supplement companies STILL use arginine to this day, because it’s cheap as f**k and it still enables them to claim “increased endurance & pump!” on the packaging (technically it does this, just not very well), and they presume the general public won’t know the difference.

 Now you do!

 Okay, so you’re sold on using a pre workout that contains citrulline malate.
-Great, I’ve got some suggestions for you at the end of this post.
+It’ll give you more endurance, faster recovery, and a great pump.

 But how much do we need?